Regulatory guide - Entry to consult and advise workers

 1.1 Consulting with, or providing advice to, relevant workers

-The relevant type of worker must work at the workplace in question.
-In addition, the worker must have a specified relationship with the union that the WHS entry permit holder represents.
-In particular, the worker must be a worker:
+The relevant worker must work at the workplace in question.
+In addition, the worker must have a specified relationship with the union that the EPH represents, namely a worker:[1]

-- who is a member, or eligible to be a member, of the union, and
+• who is a member, or eligible to be a member, of the union; and

-- whose industrial interests the union is entitled to represent.[1]
+• whose industrial interests the union is entitled to represent.

 1.2 Notice of entry

-A WHS entry permit holder must give prior notice to the relevant PCBU before entering a workplace under section 121.
+An EPH must give prior notice to the relevant PCBU before entering a workplace under section 121.
 The notice must be given during the usual working hours at that workplace.
 It must be given at least 24 hours before the entry, but not more than 14 days before.[2]

 The notice of entry must be in writing and must include:

-- the full name of the WHS entry permit holder
+• the full name of the EPH

-- the name and address of the workplace proposed to be entered
+• the name and address of the workplace proposed to be entered

-- the date of proposed entry
+• the date of proposed entry

-- a declaration stating:
+• a declaration stating:

-- that the union is entitled to represent the industrial interests of a worker who carries out work at the workplace proposed to be entered and is a member, or eligible to be a member, of that union, and
+• that the union is entitled to represent the industrial interests of a worker who carries out work at the workplace proposed to be entered and is a member, or eligible to be a member, of that union, and

-- the provision in the union’s rules that entitles the union to represent the industrial interests of that worker.[3]
+• the provision in the union’s rules that entitles the union to represent the industrial interests of that worker.

 2. Workplace entry